 — Connecticut Lottery shall have the right to sub-license some of those locations to the state-licensed pari-mutuel operator

-— Connecticut Lottery will undertake new retail sports betting venues in Hartford and Bridgeport
+— Connecticut Lottery will open new retail sports betting venues in Hartford and Bridgeport that have top MLB picks.

 — License agreement to be for ten years with a five-year extension option